-St. Michael's House employs over 1,700 WTE staff and has a fully staffed Human Resources department (including HR Director, HR Manager, Pensions Expert and Health & Safety Officer).
-In the recruitment and management of staff, the Open Training College operates under St. Michael's House Human Resources policy and procedures.
+St. Michael's House employs over 1,700 WTE staff and has a fully staffed Human Resources department management of staff, the Open Training College operates under St. Michael's House Human Resources policy and procedures.
 All College core staff are SMH employees subject to the terms and conditions applicable to public sector Section 38 employees.